br-automation-com/mappView-Recipe/README.md

 <a name="Revision-History"></a>
 ## Revision History

-#### Version 0.4
+#### Version 0.5
-- Added support for recipe download over mappView
+- Added support for recipe upload over mappView
-- Removed view file status message
-- Code cleanup
+- Fixed renaming recipes in ASCII mode